Expert panel recommends granting approval for restricted emergency use of Bharat Biotech's Covaxin | Health

 Expert panel recommends granting approval for restricted emergency use of Bharat Biotech's Covaxin

 An expert panel of India's central drug authority on Saturday recommended granting permission for restricted use of Bharat Biotech-developed indigenous COVID-19 vaccine Covaxin in emergency situation, especially in the context of infection by mutant strains, officials said.
-The recommendation for Bharat Biotech's vaccine came a day after the panel cleared the Serum Institute of India's emergency use athorisation application for the Oxford-AstraZeneca vaccine Covishield, paving the way for the roll-out of COVID-19 shots in the country in the next few days.
+The recommendation for Bharat Biotech's vaccine came a day after the panel cleared the Serum Institute of India's emergency use athorisation application for the Oxford-AstraZeneca vaccine Covishield.

+This paves the way for the roll-out of at least two vaccines in India in the coming days, while two more are in advance stages of development.
+At a press conference in New Delhi, Union minister Prakash Javadekar said India was probably the only country where four vaccines were in the pipeline.

+Asked about some religious figures raising doubts over vaccines, Javadekar said ''our vaccine is effective'' and the rest of the world was also using it.
+He added that vaccines are introduced after tests and those that would be brought in would be safe.
+Union Health Minister Harsh Vardhan appealed to people on Saturday not to be misguided by ''rumours'' regarding the safety and efficacy of the coronavirus vaccine, and said, ''We will not compromise on any protocol before approving a vaccine.''
+The Union Health Ministry on Saturday said the Subject Expert Committee (SEC) of the Central Drugs Standard Control Organisation (CDSCO) has recommended granting permission to the Serum Institute of Institute (SII) for restricted emergency use of Covishield in India, subject to multiple regulatory conditionalities.

 - READ MORE ON: